lowepowerlab/Ralstonia_Global_Diversity/README.md

 This is a work in progress.
 This project could be taken to the next level by a GDB researcher who wants to learn to code in R / ggmap and help us develop a reproductible workflow for mapping the raw data to country distributions.

-At a much less-efficient approach, students could color-in a world map in a graphic design software.
+At a much less-efficient approach, students could color-in a world map in a graphic design software or use a web interface like https://www.amcharts.com/visited_countries/

 For example, here is the (likely incomplete) distribution of phylotype I sequevar 18 strains.
 These strains include GMI1000, which is one of the best-studied *Ralstonia* strains.